SSRL 50th web banner image

 Stanford Synchrotron Radiation Lightsource | 50 years

-We look forward to welcoming you to SSRL on April 20 to celebrate 50 years of transformative science, and to look ahead to an exciting future full of new discoveries.
-This is a unique opportunity to acknowledge many individuals who have made SSRL such a vital and impactful facility, and to renew the partnerships among SSRL users and staff that fuel our success.
+On April 20, 2023 we celebrated 50 years of transformative science at SSRL.
+This unique event acknowledged many individuals who have made SSRL such a vital and impactful facility through partnerships among SSRL users and staff that fuel our success.

 Join us in celebrating this impressive achievement and SSRL’s continued commitment to cutting-edge research.